pumbaasdad/system-restore/roles/reverse-proxy/README.md

 # Description

 This role provides a reverse proxy for accessing other services running on the server being configured.
+The service is assigned a specific IPv4 address so that other services can trust it as an allowed proxy.

 # Variables